LeaDevelop/salt-win-minion-reactor-setup/README.md

 # Salt - Windows minion reactor setup with scheduler and beacon

-This is an example for Salt minions with MS Windows OS and configured scheduler, beacon and reactor.
+This example demonstrates Salt minions with Windows OS that have configured scheduler, beacon and reactor.

-The configuration will be checking whether region and regional format have set expected valued.
-For example, I used dashboards that were based on log data, timestamps will differentiate based on region format, so I wanted to have additional check on provisioned machines.
+The configuration checks whether region and regional format settings have the expected values.
+For example, I used dashboards that were based on log data where timestamps differ based on region format, so I wanted an additional check on provisioned machines.

-I found two ways _the Salt way_ - use `reg` module (see example at bottom of common.sls) or *the Windows way*, using PowerShell script and `cmd.script` function in the salt state file.
-This document will show the example with PowerShell since `reg` module docs you'll find in official Salt docs.
+I found two approaches: _the Salt way_ - using the `reg` module (see blocks at bottom of common.sls), or *the Windows way*, using PowerShell script with the `cmd.script` function in the salt state file.
+This document demonstrates the PowerShell approach, as `reg` module documentation is already available in the official Salt docs.

-The setup I used is based on official [Salt user guide](https://docs.saltproject.io/salt/user-guide/en/latest/index.html) documentation, I listed all relevant documentation in section below.
+The setup follows official [Salt user guide](https://docs.saltproject.io/salt/user-guide/en/latest/index.html) documentation, with all relevant documentation in section below.

 ## Summary and dependencies

-Scheduler's job starts the PowerShell script.
-The script checks and logs current state of locale region format on the minion.
-Depending on the result it will send log file in designated directories `status / corrected / wrong`
+The scheduler job starts a PowerShell script, that checks and logs current state of locale region format on the minion.
+Based on the results, it will send log file in designated directories `status / corrected / wrong`

-Scheduler triggers a check for current status and logs it's entry.
-Beacon (Watchdog) watched the directory and when there is file modified in designed directory, reactor will trigger a correction script and adjust region format to expected value.
+The scheduler triggers a check for current status and logs it's entry.
+The beacon (Watchdog) monitors these directories and when there is file modified in designated directory, the reactor triggers a correction script to adjust region format to the expected value.

-If there is wrong value that will be noted in the .log file, which is stored to specific directory.
-That directory is monitored by the Watchdog.
-Reactor will follow with correction state file that has instructions to correct the value.
+If incorrect value is detected, it's recorded in the .log file stored in a specific directory that's monitored by the beacon (Watchdog).
+The reactor then executes a correction state file containing instructions to set the correct value.

 ![scheduler-beacon-reactor_LeaDevelop.png](readme-assets/scheduler-beacon-reactor_LeaDevelop.png)